jorexdeveloper/termux-nethunter/README.md

 vnc
 ```

-> The vnc command displays usage information with the `--help` option.
+> The vnc command displays usage information is parsed the `--help` option.

-On the first run of the above command, you will be prompted for a **vnc password**.
+On the first run of the command above, you will be prompted for a **vnc password**.
 This is the password that will be used to securely connect to the vnc server, in the vnc viewer.

 ### How to connect to vnc server